 - 1. If you need one, the package statement comes first.
 For the moment you may forget about this. - 2.
 Next come the import statements. - 3.
 This is followed by the class-related javadoc comments. - 4.
-Class variables in increasing order of visibility: public, protected, and private. - 5.
-Instance variables in increasing order of visibility. - 6.
+Class variables in decreasing order of visibility: first public, then protected, and then private. - 5.
+Instance variables in decreasing order of visibility. - 6.
 Constructors. - 7.
 Methods.